Swaptoshi/swaptoshi-docs/content/introduction/tokenomics.md

 At launch, `119,364,000,000 Nakamoto`, equivalent to `1,193.64 SWX` or 0.0056% of the total supply, will be minted for network setup purposes.
 The remaining `20,998,806.36 SWX`, or 99.9944% of the total supply, will be mined over a period of 100 years.

+The pre-minted `1,193.64 SWX` tokens will be held at the address `klyof58j7a5fvs55utdnv6xmkv3b6swjmjaotbt85`.

 ![About Swaptoshi](./img/distribution-pie.png)

 Below is the table showing the `SWX` block reward over time.